balfieri/aws/README.md

-owner_insts                             # list i-nnn ids of all of your instances owner_insts_state                       # list i-nnn ids and state of all of your instances owner_insts_json                        # list all information for all instances in JSON format
+owner_insts                             # list i-nnn ids of all of your instances owner_insts_state                       # list i-nnn ids and state of all of your instances owner_insts_json                        # list all information for all instances in JSON format owner_regions                           # list of regions that the owner could use (only one allowed) owner_zones                             # list of availability zones within the owner's region

 inst_type                               # t2.medium, etc.
 inst_host                               # "" if not running, else the hostname it's running on